Nsustain/nsustain.com/README.md

 need to get updates from Flarum, so ... have to be kept seperate ...

+No modifications to Flarum, so that it doesn't diverge

 ```bash
 # `--recurse-submodules` option is used
 # because Nsustain uses Flarum as